-19 220 ILCS 5/16-111.5(d)(2).
+&lt;sup>22 220 ILCS 5/16-111.5(d)(2).
 Public hearings on the draft 2017 Plan took place on September 6 in Springfield, September 7 in Chicago, and September 9 in Moline.
 No comments were offered by the public at any of the three public hearings.

-20 220 ILCS 5/16-111.5(d)(3).
+&lt;sup>23 220 ILCS 5/16-111.5(d)(3).

-22 Commission approval occurs through the entry of an official administrative order approving the Plan by the Commission at a public meeting (regular open meeting, bench session, etc.).
-The Commission's last public meeting for 2016 is currently a regular open meeting scheduled for December 20, 2016, with a meeting also scheduled in the week prior for December 14, 2016.
+&lt;sup>25 Commission approval occurs through the entry of an official administrative order approving the Plan by the Commission at a public meeting (regular open meeting, bench session, etc.).

-^{23 220} ILCS 5/16-111.5(d)(4).
+&lt;sup>26 220 ILCS 5/16-111.5(d)(4).

-24 220 ILCS 5/16-111.5(b)(1)(i)-(iv).
-25 220 ILCS 5/16-111.5(b)(2), (b)(2)(i).
+&lt;sup>27 220 ILCS 5/16-111.5(b)(1)(i)-(iv).

+&lt;sup>28 220 ILCS 5/16-111.5(b)(2), (b)(2)(i).

-26 220 ILCS 5/16-111.5(b)(3).
+&lt;sup>29 220 ILCS 5/16-111.5(b)(3).

-27 220 ILCS 5/16-111.5(b)(i), (b)(iii).

-generating resources.28 Such standard wholesale products include, but are not limited to, monthly 5×16 peak period block energy, monthly off-peak wrap energy, monthly 7×24 energy, annual 5×16 energy, annual off-peak wrap energy, annual 7×24 energy, monthly capacity, annual capacity, peak load capacity obligations, capacity purchase plan, and ancillary services.29

-- Detail the proposed term structures for each wholesale product type included in the portfolio of products.30 - Assess the price risk, load uncertainty, and other factors associated with the proposed portfolio measures, including, to the extent possible, the following factors: contract terms; time frames for security products or services; fuel costs; weather patterns; transmission costs; market conditions; and the governmental regulatory environment.31 For those portfolio measures that are identified as having significant price risk, the Plan shall identify alternatives to those measures. - For load requirements included in the Plan, include the proposed procedures for balancing loads, including the process for hourly load balancing of supply and demand and the criteria for portfolio re-balancing in the event of significant shifts in load.
-32 - Include renewable resource and demand-response products, as discussed below.
+- Define the different Illinois retail customer classes for which supply is being purchased, and include monthly forecasted system supply requirements, including expected minimum, maximum, and average values for the planning period. - Include the proposed mix and selection of standard wholesale products for which contracts will be executed during the next year that, separately or in combination, will meet the portion of the load requirements not met through pre-existing contracts or in the case of MidAmerican, including allocations to eligible Illinois customers of energy and capacity from company owned generating resources.
+Such standard wholesale products include, but are not limited to, monthly 5 x 16 peak period block energy, monthly off-peak wrap energy, monthly 7 x 24 energy, annual 5 x 16 energy, annual off-peak wrap energy, annual 7 x 24 energy, monthly capacity, annual capacity, peak load capacity obligations, capacity purchase plan, and ancillary services. - Detail the proposed term structures for each wholesale product type included in the portfolio of products. - Assess the price risk, load uncertainty, and other factors associated with the proposed portfolio measures, including, to the extent possible, the following factors: contract terms; time frames for security products or services; fuel costs; weather patterns; transmission costs; market conditions; and the governmental regulatory environment.
+For those portfolio measures that are identified as having significant price risk, the Plan shall identify alternatives to those measures. - For load requirements included in the Plan, include the proposed procedures for balancing loads, including the process for hourly load balancing of supply and demand and the criteria for portfolio re-balancing in the event of significant shifts in load. - Include renewable resource and demand-response products, as discussed below.